 A customer service QA specialist’s responsibilities include:

-Hiring a specialist to manage your support quality is a surefire way to fortify your goals.
+Hiring a specialist to manage quality customer service is a surefire way to fortify your goals.

 Defining where you want to be is the first step to actually getting there.
 Goal setting is an important practice for teams just as much as for individuals.
 You’ve likely heard the proverb, ‘what gets measured, gets managed’ — setting goals improves focus and helps your employees understand their priorities.

-If you set your team SMART support quality goals, it clears the pathway for your team to progress.
+If you set SMART support quality goals for your team it clears the pathway for your team to progress.

 Top tips for setting customer service goals: